by Sellick Partnership | 6 January 2020

-January is often a time for self-reflection and over the next few weeks, many of us will be thinking about what we have achieved in 2019 and our ambitions for the year ahead.
-After the hectic run up to Christmas, January can lead to candidates craving a change of direction.
-January is always a busy month for recruitment and job searches and listings spike throughout the month as a career change is on many people’s list of New Year resolutions.
+January is often a time for self-reflection and over the next few weeks, many of us will be thinking about what we have achieved in 2020 and our ambitions for the year ahead.
+January is always a busy month for recruitment and job searches, however after the devastating effects of the COVID-19 pandemic, there will be even more people searching for a new job.

 1. Refresh your CV

-Even if a new job isn’t at the top of your list, it’s important to keep your CV and LinkedIn profile up-to-date.
+Even if a new job is not at the top of your list, it is important to keep your CV and LinkedIn profile up-to-date.
 Look at your current skills and update your accomplishments.
 I would advise you to do this when achievements are fresh in your mind rather than attempting to add in a couple of years of experience all at once in preparation for making a career move further down the line.

 2. Diversify your skillset